 The Armory Show is one of New York’s most famous and important international art fairs, offering high-quality modern and contemporary art with a focus on new and emerging voices in the visual arts world.
-This year’s Focus is African Perspectives—Spotlighting Artistic Practices of Global Contemporaries.
+2016’s Armory Focus was African Perspectives—Spotlighting Artistic Practices of Global Contemporaries.
 It will examine the art world from a contemporary African viewpoint and give attendees the chance to experience the work of African and African Diasporic artists in the context of the global art scene.

 Africa has long been wracked by political upheaval and societal change, but it is often ignored or at least under-acknowledged by the western world.
 In the same spirit, Africa’s contribution to the arts is frequently overlooked or relegated to the realm of “crafts” rather than being recognized as fine art.
 Of course, Africa is home to a multitude of different cultures, each with their own rich artistic history.
 This year’s Armory Show is a timely reminder of the value of African art and a much-needed challenge to Western preconceptions about it.